quoll/mulgara/README.md

 # Introduction

-Mulgara Semantic Store is a directed graph daatabase designed to store metadata in a transaction safe environment.
+Mulgara Semantic Store is a directed graph database designed to store metadata in a transaction safe environment.

 ## Directory Layout